softprops/lando/CONTRIBUTING.md

 ### Documentation

 Every good project requires good documentation.
-When documentation is missing or incorrect, a project it can be very confusing and hard to use for new comers.
+When documentation is missing or incorrect for a project, it can be very confusing and hard to use for new comers.
 Lando expressly aims to have good and accurate documentation.

 ### Ideas

-Lando's goal has an intentionally narrow focus but sometimes a focus thats too narrow can result in a less than useful tool.
-Feel free to post a github issue if you have an idea.
-Also feel free to post ideas for how lando could collaborate or be integrated into other projects.
+Lando's goal has an intentionally narrow focus but sometimes a focus that's too narrow can result in a less than useful tool.
+Feel free to post a [github issue](https://github.com/softprops/lando/issues/new) if you have an idea.
+Also feel empowered to post ideas for how lando could collaborate or be integrated into other projects.
 Lando aims to play well with ecosystems rather than live in its own bubble.

 ### Code Improvements

-Lando's interface design aims to be simple and familiar to rust programmers.
-If something is not ergonomic or an obvious performance improvement could be made.
-Feel free to open a pull request with a suggestion.
+Lando's interface design aims to be simple and familiar to Rust programmers.
+If something is less tha ergonomic or an obvious performance improvement could be made, feel free to open a pull request with a suggestion.

 ### Bug fixes